Poetry versus uv

 Getting started

-I think both tools are about as easy to get started.
+I think both tools are about equally easy to get started with.
 Creating a new project with their init commands, adding dependencies, it’s all very similar:

 Uv does have a uv sync command to install the dependencies, but in practice you won’t need to run that, as uv run already makes sure that the dependencies are in sync, which is pretty nice.